- Get further afield diving the unspoilt West coast of Sri Lanka

 The West Colombo & Northwest Kalpitiya itinerary runs between November and February, when the conditions and viz are at their best.

-Sri Lankan Aggressor embarks from Colombo harbour.
+Sri Lankan Aggressor embarks from Dikowita harbour.
 This is approx 45mins from Colombo airport.

 All of the West Colombo & Northwest Kalpitiya trips run for 7 nights with 7 nights spent on board your liveaboard.